-"...to be ... a significant adult ....and to strengthen the sense of belonging to the place [among the local youth] ... to encourage a group belonging...".
-She adds: "...I was really waiting impatiently for it to open ... [so that] anyone can come.... we started going on a crowdfunding and fundraising campaign ... [to this day]".
+[I founded this in order to] be ... a significant adult ... and to strengthen the sense of belonging to the place [among the local youth] ... to encourage a group belonging.
+I was really waiting impatiently for it to open ... [so that] anyone can come ... we started … a crowdfunding and fundraising campaign ... [which still runs to this day].

-Sima founded the project out of a sense of necessity to fill a social vacuum which in the past would have been answered by the village’s council.
-Sima explained that the youngsters are paid for their part in the maintenance of the place, and that there is slow but consistent growth in the clientele.
+Sima founded the project out of a need to fill a social vacuum that, in the past, would have been addressed by the village’s council.
+Sima explained that the youth are paid for their part in maintaining the facility and that there is a slow but consistent growth in clientele.
 However, it is difficult to quantify the social return from this entrepreneurial activity.

-Shosh, describes the success of an enterprise she built in her backyard, a cheese factory whose products are sold to the residents of the village and nearby areas:
+Shosh described the success of an enterprise she built in her backyard, a cheese factory whose products are sold to the residents of the village and nearby areas:

-"... we have a ‘trust refrigerator’ here, people come, take, pay.
-So, first of all, it is a concept that is almost non-existent in the country [and if so, only in small rural villages in the periphery] …”.
+We have a “trust refrigerator” here: people come, take, pay.
+So, first of all, it is a concept that is almost non-existent in the country [and, where it does exist, it is only in small rural villages in the periphery].

-Shosh builds on the relationship of trust that she has with her customers who pay for the products they take; she relies on her acquaintance with the people of her village, who will spread the word and bring more people to buy her products.
+Shosh builds on the relationship of trust that she has with her paying customers; she relies on her acquaintance with the people of her village, who will spread the word and bring more people to buy her products.
 The quality of this relationship allows her to sell 24/7 while she continues to produce cheese in the small factory next to her house.
-Her situation echoes research by Patel and Wolfe (2023), who showed that in rural U.S. districts where an enterprise has flourished, trust based on social connectedness and entrepreneurial activity increases economic capital.
+Her situation echoes research by Patel and Wolfe (2023), who showed that, in rural US districts where enterprises have flourished, trust based on social connectedness and entrepreneurial activity increases economic capital.

-This topic shows that entrepreneurs join the community's recruitment efforts through business and social entrepreneurship and with the support of the village administration.
-The identification of a need by the village’s management or by an entrepreneur was a trigger for the establishment or promotion of what became an enterprise that provided a response to residents and, at the same time, employment and livelihood for the entrepreneur.
-These ventures exhibit the entrepreneur’s connection to and familiarity with the needs of the village which then contribute to the quality of life of different age groups by continuing to offer social services previously provided by the village.
-This theme is supported by Lumpkin et al.’s (2018) findings on the types of social and human capital that social entrepreneurship provides.
+The above findings show that entrepreneurs work alongside the community’s recruitment efforts through business and social entrepreneurship and with the support of the village administration.
+The identification of a need by the village’s management or by an entrepreneur serves as a trigger for the establishment or promotion of what will become an enterprise that responds to the residents’ needs and, at the same time, creates employment and a livelihood for the entrepreneur.
+These ventures exhibit the entrepreneurs’ connection to and familiarity with the needs of the village, and how the entrepreneurs contribute to the quality of life of different age groups by continuing to offer social services that were previously provided by the village.
+This theme can also be found in Lumpkin et al. (2018), who examined the types of social and human capital that social entrepreneurship provides.

-Theme 2: The community and the entrepreneur establish a pattern of professional entrepreneurship that combines paid community services and volunteer professional services.
+Theme 2: The community and the entrepreneurs establish a pattern of professional entrepreneurship that combines paid community services and volunteer professional services

-This theme involved the interaction between the community and the project manager.
-The picture that emerges is of a structured combination of paid services and involvement and volunteering in the village.
-Following are several examples:
+This theme involves an interaction between the community and the project manager.
+The picture that emerges is of a structured combination of paid services and involvement or volunteering in the village.

-Zemer, a plumber, describes how, in addition to his work as a paid professional, he also offers informal help to community members:
+Zemer, a plumber, described how he offers informal help to community members in addition to his work as a paid professional:

-"In the local community, I am mainly involved in business.
+In the local community, I am mainly involved in business.
 People contact me at any time when there are problems ...
 If it suits me in terms of time, I come and do it ...
-I walk the dog in the morning and there is always someone who needs me for some consultation, to ask, to find out, sometimes they need other professionals so I give them names and phone numbers of professional people I can recommend ...
-It seems to me that in the city, they wouldn't feel so open and safe to ask these questions as they do here."
+I walk the dog in the morning, and there is always someone who needs me for some consultation, to ask, to find out; sometimes they need other professionals, so I give them [the] names and phone numbers of professional people I can recommend ...
+It seems to me that, in the city, they wouldn’t feel so open and safe to ask these questions as they do here.